Video summary

 The hand.
 And the dough, referring to the baker's dough.

-When we say that we help, it simply means that we help someone or many people to do something.
+When we say we're helping out, it simply means that we're helping one or more people to do something.

 Generally speaking, it's a rather tedious, tedious task.